-- a) transportation costs to and from the competition; - b) local transportation costs while at the competition; and - c) accommodation and meal costs during the period of competition, excluding liquor. - 8.
-Gaming proceeds may be used to pay for awards such as trophies, plaques and ribbons.
+- a) transportation costs to and from the competition; - b) local transportation costs while at the competition; and - c) accommodation and meal costs during the period of competition, excluding liquor. - Gaming proceeds may be used to pay for awards such as trophies, plaques and ribbons.
 Such awards must be earned by achievement and not granted for volunteer appreciation.
 The use of gaming proceeds for cash or merchandise prizes or any other prize of value is prohibited. - 9.
-Adult sports groups with a youth component must use at least 50% of its gaming proceeds on its youth programs. - 10.
+Adult sports groups with a youth component must use at least 50 per cent of its gaming proceeds on its youth programs. - 10.
 Gaming proceeds may be used to support a single team if the team complies with the Eligibility guidelines specified in Section 3.22, Standard 10 and the team uses the proceeds on approved uses as listed in this section. - 11.
-Gaming proceeds may be used to pay for the provision of food and beverages, excluding liquor, for athletes, coaches and support personnel (as defined in Section 5.21 Travel: Sports Use of Proceeds, Standard 4) at officially sanctioned Alberta Summer and Winter Games.
+Gaming proceeds may be used to pay for the provision of food and beverages, excluding liquor, for athletes, coaches and support personnel (as defined in Section 5.21 - Travel: Sports - Use of Proceeds, Standard 4) at officially sanctioned Alberta Summer and Winter Games.

-- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of gaming proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.
+The Regulatory Division, Licensing Support Section, must review the group's proposed use of gaming proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies.